 Fresh Tea leaves are available year-round.

-Tea leaves contain catechins, which have beneficial effects on cardiovascular disease and high blood pressure.
+Fresh Tea leaves contain catechins, which have beneficial effects on cardiovascular disease and high blood pressure.
 Thus, consuming tea can lower the risk of stroke.
 There is evidence that tea, which contains caffeine, may be protective against cognitive impairment and decline later in life.
+Tea leaves are a natural source of vitamins and minerals such as vitamins C and B6, carotene, thiamine and folic acid.
+They also contain the essential minerals potassium, manganese and fluoride.

-Southern China is where anthropologists say humans began eating tea leaves and brewing them.
-The earliest written records of tea-drinking coming from around the 10th century BC.
-Then, it was used as a medicinal drink and may have referred to different plants.
-Tea-drinking culture started around the time of the Qin dynasty (from 221 to 206 BC), and Fresh Tea leaves began to be cultivated around the time of the Han dynasty (206 BC to 220 AD) subsequently were picked in the spring and presented to royalty.
-By this time, boiling tea and drinking it had become popularized.
+Fresh Tea leaves were first cultivated around the time of the Han dynasty (206 BCE to 220 AD), and by the time of the Ming Dynasty (1368 to 1644), tea-drinking became a daily social activity in tea houses.
 The practice of tea-drinking spread to Korea, Japan, and Vietnam.
-Often, it was a drink of the religious classes, or was linked to rituals and rites.
-Tea first appeared in British records in the 1600s, and was considered a drink of the elite.
-But by the 1700s, it was available in tea shops and at grocers in London.
-The British popularized the addition of milk and sugar to tea, a practice not seen with the Chinese originators.
-The source for Fresh Tea leaves was still in China, and wanting to break the monopoly of the Chinese tea trade, the British smuggled plants and seeds out of China and established plantations in areas such as Darjeeling, Assam, and Ceylon.
-Later, Indian varieties of the tea plant were used.
+Tea first appeared in British records in the 1600s as a drink of the elite.
+By the 1700s, it was available in tea shops and at grocers in London.
+The British popularized the addition of milk and sugar to tea, a practice not seen with the Chinese.
+In the 1800s, the source for Fresh Tea leaves was still China, and in an effort to break the monopoly of the Chinese tea trade, the British smuggled plants and seeds out of the country and established plantations in areas such as Darjeeling, Assam, and Sri Lanka (formerly Ceylon).
 Today, China, India and Kenya are the largest producers of tea.
-Kenya is notably at the forefront of tea innovation, producing new varieties and artisanal teas.